-White is the most popular color choice for the majority of my cabinet-painting projects, with gray coming in second.
+White is the most popular color I use for the majority of my cabinet-painting projects, with gray coming in second.
 White is a timeless color and coordinates well with practically any other color in a kitchen, but there are several things to take into consideration before painting your cabinets white.

 Dirt and grease accumulation is more noticeable on white cabinets than any other color.
-Installing knobs is a must if your cabinets don't already have them, otherwise the painted doors get dirty fast.
+Installing knobs is a must if your cabinets don't already have them, otherwise the painted doors get dirty fast from touching them constantly.

 If you choose to paint them white, latex paint is a better choice than oil-based paint.
-Although oil-based paint is more durable, white oil paint does yellow over time, changing the color.
-Acrylic latex paint, like Pro Classic, is a durable product for this purpose, and it doesn't yellow.
-Urethane-modified acrylic paint is also a good choice.
+Although oil-based paint is more durable, white oil paint does turn yellow over time, changing the color.
+Acrylic latex enamel, like Pro Classic, is a durable option for cabinets, and it doesn't yellow.
+Urethane-modified acrylic enamel is also a good choice to consider.

-Surface preparation is even more important when painting kitchen cabinets white because imperfections are far more noticeable in a light color.
+Surface preparation is even more important when painting kitchen cabinets white because imperfections are more noticeable in a light color.

 Clean the Cabinet Doors and Wall Boxes

-Surface cleaning is really important when prepping cabinet doors.
+Surface cleaning is really important when prepping cabinet doors for white paint.
 Paint doesn't stick well to dirt or grease.
 If you paint over surface contaminants, you're going to have problems.
-Before you prime and paint your cabinets white, clean them with de-greaser, de-glosser, soap or TSP.
+Before you prime and paint your cabinets white, clean them with de-greaser, soap, or TSP.

-My preference is Dawn dish soap instead of abrasive cleaners.
 Scrubbing the doors and wall boxes with a rough scrubbing pad works really well.
-Liquid TSP works well too, but the residue must be carefully rinsed to prevent bonding problems with primer and paint.
+Liquid TSP works well too, but the residue must be carefully rinsed off to prevent fish-eye problems with primer and paint.
 If you use a de-glossing cleaner, be sure to protect wood flooring below to avoid damage from drips.
 Remove the doors and clean them outside if possible.
 My article "How to Clean Kitchen Cabinets Before Painting" provides tips on the cleaning process.